-In nationally representative U.S. studies, less than one-half of children and adolescents with MDD receive mental health treatment.
-In the 2001 to 2004 NCS-A, 39 percent of adolescents ages 13 to 17 years with a past-year MDD or dysthymia diagnosis reported receiving mental health treatment in their lifetime.
-Those with more severe cases of depression were not more likely to receive treatment.
-Overall, 36 percent of adolescents with depression reported receiving specialty mental health treatment, and 20 percent reported the use of psychotropic medication.
-Among adolescents with a mood disorder who received treatment, 59 percent received care in a mental health specialty setting, 40 percent received care in a school setting, 26 percent received care in a general medical setting, 25 percent received care in a human service setting, 17 percent reported use of complementary and alternative medicine (CAM) treatment, and 9 percent received care in a juvenile justice setting.
+In nationally representative U.S. studies, less than one half of children and adolescents with MDD receive mental health treatment.
+In the 2001 to 2004 NCS-A, 39 percent of adolescents ages 13 to 17 years with a past-year MDD or dysthymia diagnosis reported receiving mental health treatment in their lifetime.67 Those with more severe cases of depression were not more likely to receive treatment.
+Overall, 36 percent of adolescents with depression reported receiving specialty mental health treatment,68 and 20 percent reported the use of psychotropic medication.
+Among adolescents with a mood disorder who received treatment, 59 percent received care in a mental health specialty setting, 40 percent received care in a school setting, 26 percent received care in a general medical setting, 25 percent received care in a human service setting, 17 percent received care in a juvenile justice setting.

-In the 2011 NSDUH, among pediatric patients 12 to 17 years of age with a past-year major depressive episode or a past-year major depressive episode with severe impairment, 38 percent and 44 percent, respectively, reported receiving depression-specific treatment in the past year.
-Among adolescents receiving depression treatment, 58.4 percent received care from a counselor, 34 percent from a psychologist, 26 percent from a psychiatrist, 23 percent from a general practitioner or family doctor, 15 percent from an alternative services provider (e.g., religious or spiritual advisor, herbalist, chiropractor, acupuncturist, massage therapist), and 15 percent from a social worker.
-Similarly, in 2001 to 2004 NHANES data, 44 percent of children 8 to 15 years with depression reported receiving treatment.
+In the 2011 NSDUH, among U.S. adolescents ages 12 to 17 years with a past-year major depressive episode or a past-year major depressive episode with severe impairment, 38 and 44 percent, respectively, reported receiving depression-specific treatment in the past year.4 Among adolescents receiving depression treatment, 58.4 percent received care from a counselor, 34 percent from a psychologist, 26 percent from a psychiatrist, 23 percent from a general practitioner or family doctor, 15 percent from an alternative services provider (e.g., religious or spiritual advisor, herbalist, chiropractor, acupuncturist, massage therapist), and 15 percent from a social worker.
+Similarly, in 2001 to 2004 NHANES data, 44 percent of children ages 8 to 15 years with depression reported receiving treatment.8

 Several factors are related to whether children and adolescents with depression receive mental health treatment.
-Sociodemographic correlates include age, sex, race, ethnicity, parent education level, and comorbidity.8, 67, 69-71 In addition, females and those with lower parental income, suicidality, severe depression, and specialty mental health treatment are more likely to use psychotropic medications for depression.
+Sociodemographic correlates include age, sex, race/ethnicity, parent education level, and comorbidity.^{8,67,69-71} In addition, females and those with lower parental income, suicidality, severe depression, and specialty mental health treatment are more likely to use psychotropic medications for depression.68